hazelcast/hazelcast-jet-contrib/http/README.md

 Below is an example pipeline which generates 5 items per second and publishes those items with the http server using SSE.
 After the job has been submitted, you can use `HttpSinks.getSseAddress()` static method to retrieve the server address.
-You can use that address with any http client which has see to start streaming the results.
+You can use that address with any http client which has sse support to start streaming the results.

 ```java
 JetInstance jet = Jet.newJetInstance();